Xamarsia/spsp-deployment/README.md

 	</p>
 	<h4 align="left">Demo: https://spspdemo.online/</h4>

-The Simple Photo Sharing Platform is a web-based application designed to create a dynamic social media platform.
+The Simple Photo Sharing Platform (SPSP) is a web-based social media platform.
 It provides a user-friendly interface for content sharing and profile management.

+SPSP compatible with various devices to ensure a smooth user experience.

 </h1>

 ## Table Of Content